Sylvia Townsend Warner: Legacy and commemoration

-Although Warner never wrote an autobiography, Scenes of Childhood was compiled after her death on 1 May 1978 at age 84, based on short reminiscences published over the years in the New Yorker.
-She also translated Contre Sainte-Beuve by Marcel Proust from the original French into English.
-In the 1970s, she became known as a significant writer of feminist or lesbian sentiment, and her novels were among the earlier ones to be revived by Virago Press.
+In the 1970s, Warner became known as a significant writer of feminist or lesbian sentiment, and her novels were among the earlier ones to be revived by Virago Press.
 Selected letters of Warner and Valentine Ackland have been published twice: Wendy Mulford edited a collection titled This Narrow Place in 1988, and ten years later Susanna Pinney published another selection, I’ll Stand by You.